czioutas/open-api-base/core/README.md

 In order to do so we created a command that will run any service function as part of the seeding process.
 To execute use `npm run cli seed` which executes the command seed found under `seeder.command.ts`

 ---

+### Encryption

+If we wish to encrypt specific data before storing them or any other reason, the encryption service is there for us.
+With two simple methods `encrypt` and `decrypt` we can safely handle our data as long as we load the same key pair via our config.

+---